ilianafrantzia/DSC-511-Group-Project/README.md

 ###  Final Dataset Schema

-After merging all 7 IMDb datasets and dropping irrelevant columns and rows with null values, we constructed a clean, analysis-ready dataset.
+After exploring all 7 IMDb datasets we decided to merge 5 of them and dropping irrelevant columns and rows with null values, we constructed a clean, analysis-ready dataset.

 We also filtered the dataset to include only entries where titleType = 'movie', excluding TV episodes, shorts, and series, in order to focus our analysis  on movies.